theclinician/login-links/README.md

 Meteor package for sending links that automatically log in the user.

-The main use case is sending an email or sms to your user with a link to your app that contains an OTP (one-time password) that automatically logs them in (so they don't have to enter their username/password or do OAuth):
+The main use case is sending an email or sms to your user with a link to your app that contains an OTP (one-time password)* that automatically logs them in (so they don't have to enter their username/password or do OAuth):

 ```
 Josh Owens just commented on your blog post:
 https://my-blog-app.com/post/abc?comment=3?token=A10F51nigkFsShxmvkLnlQ76Kzjh7h9pMuNxpVpO81a
 ```

+\* * Note that despite the name, in this package, OTPs can be used multiple times, up until their expiry.*

 ## Contents